nporteschaikin/objc/FetchedResultsControllerDataSource/README.md

 # FetchedResultsControllerDataSource

-In a Core Data application, this separates the `UITableViewDataSource` part of your view controller into its own class and handles populating a table view with Core Data records.
+In a Core Data application, this separates the `UITableViewDataSource` part of your view controller into its own class and handles populating and updating a table view with Core Data records.

 ### Usage